Kenny2github/skule-bylaws/bylaw-2.md

       1. The Valedictorian shall be a Member in their Final Year of an undergraduate program in the Faculty.

 ## Spirit Heads
-1. Spirit Heads promote student spirit and extracurricular engagement within the Skule\textsuperscript{TM} community.
+1. Spirit Heads promote student spirit and extracurricular engagement within the Skule™ community.
 1. The following Spirit Heads will have the President as a point of contact for their activities that fall within the Society's jurisdiction:
    1. The Chief Attiliator, who oversees the Cannon Guard.
 1. The following Spirit Heads will have the Vice-President Student Life as a point of contact for their activities that fall within the Society's jurisdiction:
-   1. The Blue \& Gold Chairs, who oversee the Blue \& Gold Committee; and
+   1. The Blue & Gold Chairs, who oversee the Blue & Gold Committee; and
    1. The Seenyur Bnad Leedur, who oversees the Lady Godiva Memorial Bnad.

 ## External Representatives